Published : May 27, 2019

 For instance, if the spot price decline below INR 31800 our Gold Inc will choose not to exercise the option.
 In this way, his loss would be limited to the premium of INR 105 per 10 gram.

-In an alternative situation, when you expect the price to fall below the spot price in future, you have the option to purchase put options.
+In an alternative situation, when you expect the price to fall below the spot price in the future, you have the option to purchase put options.
 Buying a put option provides you the advantage to sell at the strike price on the expiration date.
 Here also you have no obligation to exercise your right.

 Swaps are derivatives instruments.
 The swaps contract involve an exchange of cash flows over time.
 Swaps are typically done between two parties.
 One party makes a payment to the other.
 This depends on whether a price is above or below a reference price.
 This reference price is the basis of the swap contract and is there is mention regarding it in the contract.

 The “Badla” trading is a mechanism of trade settlement in India.
 “Badla” is a Hindi term for carryover transactions.
-This kind of trading facilitates to trade shares on margin on the Bombay Stock Exchange.
+This kind of trading facilitates trade shares on the margin on the Bombay Stock Exchange.

 Further, it also allows to carry forward the positions to the next settlement cycle.
 There was no fixed expiration date, contract terms for such carryover transactions.
 Also, no standard margin requirement was there.
 Moreover, earlier such transactions were carryforward indefinitely.
 But this was later fixed for a maximum period of 90 days.